 Another useful support feature is the automated idle chat messages.
 So if a visitor has not responded in, say, five minutes to an ongoing chat, a message will be sent to remind them that the agent is still there waiting to help.
 Similar messages can be sent to visitors when an agent hasn't initially responded (e.g., "Very sorry for the delay.
 The next agent will be with you shortly").

 And the Chat Whisper feature lets managers monitor and coach their agents during chats.
 The manager selects an active chat session from their dashboard, then types a message into their own chat window in real-time.
 The manager's name and message will appear in the agent's window as a thread with the customer's, but only the agent will see it.
-In turn, the agent can respond to the manager by clicking Respond.
+In turn, the agent can respond to the manager.
+Sneak Peek, the ability to see what customers are writing before they hit send, was also added recently.

 Best live chat app with a full-featured service suite